You’ve heard that “God works in mysterious ways”. In the case of the Fish Hoek Dream Center, God worked in a beautifully perfect way.

 These children push.
 They challenge everything, pushing boundaries and testing limits as they explore the world and community around them.

 These children love.
 Deeply.
 I’m always greeted with hugs and kisses.
-They make pictures for every adult at the Dream Centre.
+They make pictures for every adult at the Dream Center.
 They ask so many questions and randomly come hold your hand.
 They’re searching for someone to give their love to and for someone to love them back.

 These children are beautiful.
 Their eyes sparkle as their laughter fills the room.
 It’s breathtaking.
 It’s magical.
 It’s beautiful.